 Enrollment & Housing

 The Program is limited to 120 students.
 Half of the participants are U.S. and Canadian law students admitted through Tulane; the other half are international students from Germany and other countries admitted through Humboldt.
-The 60 students admitted through Tulane will be accepted for the 2014 Program on a first-come basis.
+The 60 students admitted through Tulane will be accepted for the 2018 Program on a first-come basis.
 Please apply early to ensure your place in the Program.
-39 U.S. and Canadian attended the 2013 program.
-25 countries were represented by the students admitted through Humboldt.
+44 U.S. and Canadian attended the 2016 program.

 The Apartments am Brandenburger Tor has been the most popular housing choice for the past five years.
 The Program has a web-based system to help participants locate roommates.
 The housing memorandum describes how to access the roommate locator system.
 You can then make your own reservations.